 When they ask questions about our faith, and they will, we answer honestly and to the best of our ability.
 We do this, mindful not to push them as that may cause them to backpedal.
 We may have the opportunity to pray for them.

-Recently, a good friend of mine gave me a scripture to pray over my family.
+Recently, another dear friend shared a scripture with me to pray over my family:

 When Lot still hesitated, the angels seized his hand and the hands of his wife and two daughters and rushed them to safety outside the city, for the Lord was merciful.